left-arrowCreated with Sketch.

 • Water sports: with its consistent winds and crystal-clear waters, the Lake is the perfect place to windsurf, kitesurf, sail, or simply take a dip.
 Whether you’re a seasoned pro or a beginner, there’s something for everyone.

-• Cultural attractions: Discover ancient Roman ruins, medieval castles, and Renaissance villas and immerse yourself in the artistic legacy of the region at the Vittoriale degli Italiani, a museum dedicated to poet Gabriele D’Annunzio.
+• Cultural attractions: discover ancient Roman ruins, medieval castles, and Renaissance villas and immerse yourself in the artistic legacy of the region at the Vittoriale degli Italiani, a museum dedicated to poet Gabriele D’Annunzio.

 • Theme parks: families and thrill-seekers alike can enjoy thrilling rides, live shows, and a variety of attractions.
 There are also water parks, offering water slides, wave pools, and other aquatic adventures.